Jabulente/Tanzania-Geographical-Zones/README.md

-# Visualization of Tanzania Geographical Zones and Its Regions
+<h2 align='center'> Visualization of Tanzania Geographical Zones and Its Regions</h1>

 ## 📌 Project Overview